Correlation Between Advanced Medical and Alaska Air

 Strong

 Over the last 90 days Advanced Medical Solutions has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest uncertain performance, the Stock's technical and fundamental indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the firm shareholders.
+In spite of rather sound technical and fundamental indicators, Advanced Medical is not utilizing all of its potentials.
+The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Alaska Air Group